Sydney Sweeney

 Sydney Bernice Sweeney (born September 12, 1997) is an American actress.
-She gained early recognition for her roles in Everything Sucks!, The Handmaid's Tale, and Sharp Objects in 2018.
-She received wider acclaim for her performances in the drama series Euphoria (2019–present) and the first season of the anthology series The White Lotus (2021), both of which earned her nominations for Primetime Emmy Awards.
+She gained early recognition for her roles in the series Everything Sucks!, The Handmaid's Tale, and Sharp Objects in 2018.
+She received wider acclaim for her performances in the drama series Euphoria (2019–2026) and the first season of the anthology series The White Lotus (2021), both of which earned her nominations for Primetime Emmy Awards.

-In film, Sweeney appeared in Quentin Tarantino's Once Upon a Time in Hollywood (2019) and later had leading roles in the drama film Reality and the romantic comedy Anyone but You, both in 2023.
-In 2024, she played Julia Cornwall in the superhero film Madame Web and starred in the horror film Immaculate.
+In film, Sweeney garnered critical acclaim for her performances in the drama film Reality (2023) and for her portrayal of professional boxer Christy Martin in the biopic Christy (2025), and has also appeared in the box office hits Anyone but You (2023) and The Housemaid (2025).
+Her other film credits include Once Upon a Time in Hollywood (2019), Madame Web (2024), and Immaculate (2024).

+Sweeney has appeared in various advertising campaigns, some sparking controversy.

 Early life

 Sydney Bernice Sweeney was born on September 12, 1997, in Spokane, Washington.
 Her mother is a former criminal defense lawyer and her father works in the hospitality industry.
-She has one brother.
+She has a brother, Trent, who joined the U.S. Air Force in 2020.
 Sweeney was raised in the Idaho panhandle along the Washington border at a rural lakeside home that her family has inhabited for five generations.
 She has said her family is religious.
 Sweeney attended school at Saint George's School in Spokane.
-She was active in numerous sports: "I was in every single sport possible...I was on the soccer team, the baseball team, the snow slalom ski team, I was wakeboarding."
-Sweeney said she had a wakeboarding accident as a child when the edge of her board propelled backward and sliced the area next to her eye, leaving a permanent scar.
-She also participated in combat sports including taekwondo, jujitsu, grappling, and kickboxing.
-Sweeney said she began practicing combat sports at age 5 to help manage her hyperactivity.
+She said that she was active in numerous sports, and had a wakeboarding accident as a child in which the board sliced the area next to her eye, requiring 19 stitches.

-Sweeney became interested in acting after auditioning to be an extra in an independent film that was shooting in the Spokane area.
+Sweeney became interested in acting after auditioning for a role as an extra in an independent film shooting in the Spokane area.
 To convince her parents to allow her to pursue acting, she presented them with a five-year business plan.
 Sweeney began to audition and book commercial acting jobs in Seattle and Portland, Oregon, where the family temporarily resided, until moving to Los Angeles at age 13.
-In high school, Sweeney was on the robotics team and in the mathematics club.
-She was valedictorian of her graduating class at Brighton Hall School in Burbank, California.
+In grade school, roughly around the fourth grade, Sweeney, having developed a love of mathematics at a young age, was in a mathematics club called Math is Cool, and the school's robotics team.
+She attended Brighton Hall School in Burbank, California, and was valedictorian of her graduating class.
 In 2016, Sweeney briefly worked at Universal Studios Hollywood, but left after she was hired for an acting job.
-Sweeney briefly attended the University of California, Los Angeles.